marknicholasrazon/PHP-Log-in-form/README.md

-# README files for Log in form using PHP and MySQL
+# README file for Log in form using PHP and MySQL

 ##### Table of contents
 - Download Zip file